 Compound semiconductors are complex crystal growth structures containing a variety of material elements.
 They are defined by the periodic table groups they come from: IV/IV (germanium/silicon), III/V (gallium/nitrogen), II/VI (magnesium/oxygen).
 Compound semiconductors have been identified as one of the six key enabling technologies necessary for future industrial development and will play a crucial role in shaping the future global technological landscape.
+Solving the oxidation problem, Kontrox redefines the efficiency of compound semiconductor components in key applications.

 Technical specifications for optoelectronic devices are becoming more challenging, dictated by the demanding use cases from technology trends.
 Thanks to the expansion of IoT and the deployment of 5G networks the amounts of data exchange are growing exponentially increasing the requirements for communication devices, lasers, and receivers.
 In autonomous vehicles, manufacturers strive to minimize any risk of failure in LIDAR systems which are commonly using optoelectronic devices like detectors or lasers.